Ryūkichi Tanaka: Later career

 Recalled to Japan in August 1932.
 Tanaka was appointed commander of the IJA 4th Field Artillery Regiment.
 He was attached to the IJA 1st Heavy Field Artillery Regiment from 1934 to 1935, and then attached to the 2nd Section of the Kwantung Army staff from 1935 to 1937.
 From 1937 to 1939, Tanaka was commander of the IJA 25th Mountain Artillery Regiment in Manchukuo, which was at the disastrous Battle of Lake Khasan against the Soviet Union.

 Recalled to Japan again from 1939 to 1940, Tanaka was appointed Chief of the Military Service Section, Military Administration Bureau within the Army Ministry.

-In March 1940, he was promoted to major general, and briefly returned to China as Chief of Staff of the Japanese First Army, during which time he initiated an unsuccessful attempted to woo Chinese warlord Yen Hsi-shan of Shanxi Province to support the Japanese cause.
+In March 1940, he was promoted to major general, and briefly returned to China as Chief of Staff of the Japanese First Army, during which time he initiated an unsuccessful attempted to woo Chinese warlord Yan Xishan of Shanxi Province to support the Japanese cause.
 At the end of 1940, Tanaka was recalled back to Japan, and the following year became Commandant of the Nakano School, the primary espionage and sabotage training facility for the Japanese army.

 Suffering from poor health, Tanaka went into the reserves until September 1942 when he was attached to the Eastern Defense Army; however, he was hospitalized from October due to acute depression, and retired from military service in March 1943.

 In 1945, Tanaka was recalled and served as Commandant of Ratsu Fortress on the border of Korea with the Soviet Union at Rason.
 He remained at that post until the end of the war.

 During the International Military Tribunal for the Far East after the war, Tanaka testified three times for the prosecution and twice for the defense.
 He was used by chief prosecutor Joseph Keenan to persuade Hideki Tōjō to revise his testimony referring to Emperor Hirohito's ultimate authority.
 During the trial, Life Magazine nicknamed him "The Monster", stating that he testified that General Araki Sadao was the mastermind behind Japanese militarism, charging General Doihara Kenji with running narcotics operations in Manchukuo and blaming Generals Tojo Hideki and Akira Muto of promoting policies favoring atrocities against prisoners of war.
 On the other hand, he defended Generals Shunroku Hata and Yoshijirō Umezu and Foreign Minister Mamoru Shigemitsu for having attempted to prevent or end the war, and promoted himself as both a war hero and "apostle of peace", stating also that he fully expected to be found guilty and executed.

-In 1949, he moved to a cabin at Lake Yamanaka, where he unsuccessfully attempted to commit suicide in September.
+In 1949, he moved to a cabin at Lake Yamanaka, where he attempted suicide in September.
 He died of colorectal cancer in 1972.